rancher/rke1-docs/docs/config-options/add-ons/ingress-controllers/ingress-controllers.md

   network_mode: hostNetwork
 ```

-Configure the nginx ingress controller with no network mode which will make it run on the overlay network (for example, if you want to expose the nginx ingress controller using a `LoadBalancer`) and override the default ports:
+Here's an example of how to configure the nginx ingress controller with no network mode which will make it run on the overlay network (for example, if you want to expose the nginx ingress controller using a `LoadBalancer`) and override the default ports:

 ```yaml
 ingress: